fyxgaming/contracts/MatchMakingContract/readme.md

 #### `readMatchMakingWinner.ts`

 This script reads events emitted by `declareWinner` for specific winner data.
 Use it to retrieve stored winner data.
 To run the script, use `node scripts/readMatchMakingWinner.ts` with the transaction hash as input.

+#### `getMatchData.ts`

+This script reads events emitted by `storeData` for specific matchmaking data.
+Use it to retrieve stored data.
+To run the script, use `npx hardhat run scripts/getMatchData.ts` with the transaction hash as input.
+This script will return the invite code, winner data, encrypted player data, encrypted owner data, and a boolean indicating if the match is filled.